-I would like to warmly welcome you all to the 2017 academic year.
+I warmly welcome you all parents and students to the Shia Ithna’asheri Madressa.

-I pray that the year ahead is both spiritually fulfilling and intellectually fruitful for all and remember to keep us all in your prayers as you will be in mine.
+May this year be both spiritually fulfilling and intellectually fruitful for all and do remember to keep us all in your prayers as you will be in ours.

 Shia Ithna’asheri Madressa